MikkFalling/My-subtitles/README.md

 # My-subtitles
 yt-subtitles
-here are alot of my subtitles in spanish. english and portuguese. you can use any of this subtitles for your own videos. folders are:
+here are my subtitles
+you can use any of this subtitles for your captions or own videos folders are:
-My subtitles/(artist name)/language captions/(song name).ytt
+My subtitles/language/artist name (song name).ytt
+Use ytsubconverter to get aegisub source caption